 In Singapore, annulment is governed by Chapter 3 of the Women’s Charter.
 Sections 105 and 106 set out the grounds which makes a marriage void or voidable.

 Void marriages are invalid from the start, even if you don’t formally annul the marriage.
 However, your marital status will be “married” until the marriage is declared null in court.
 Legally, a void marriage never existed, but most couples will seek a formal declaration of nullity from the Family Justice Court.

 Voidable marriages exist until it is voided.
 It needs a decree of nullity to dissolve.
 It can continue to exist until one party seeks a declaration of annulment.

-What are the requirements for annulment?
+What are the requirements for annulment of marriage?

 Annulling a marriage has significant consequences.
 Therefore, the law in Singapore has strict requirements before granting a declaration of nullity.
 The criteria differ depending on whether the marriage is void or voidable.